CityUHK-CALAS/asiacrypt25/content/_index.md

         Key features include:

-        * **CRYSTALS-Dilithium 3** digital-signature acceleration via hardware–software co-design
+        * **CRYSTALS-Dilithium/Kyber** digital-signature acceleration via hardware–software co-design
         * An open, extensible **RISC-V** architecture that easily embeds custom PQC accelerators
         * Full **FPGA prototyping**, giving you practical experience in building and optimizing secure embedded systems for a post-quantum world

-        We begin with an overview of **lattice-based PQC**, focusing on CRYSTALS-Dilithium 3—its architecture, security properties, and the computational, memory, and power demands it places on IoT devices.
+        We begin with an overview of **lattice-based PQC**, focusing on CRYSTALS-Dilithium/Kyber and its architecture, security properties, and the computational, memory, and power demands it places on IoT devices.
 You’ll see how offloading compute-intensive operations to dedicated hardware drastically improves performance while balancing flexibility, resource usage, and throughput.

         Following the theory, you’ll complete a step-by-step, live FPGA build: